andredelft/flock-learning/data/20200422/observations.md

 # Tweaking the learning parameters

 The Q-learning algorithm has three important parameters α, γ and ε (they will be defined and explained below) that all should have a value between 0 and 1.
 For a while I have kept these fixed at α = 0.9, γ = 0.9 and ε = 0.5, and I would like to investigate here wether it is possible to optimize these values, now that there exists a good quantitative method of judging the quality of the learning process (by tracking the evolution of Δ).
-Below is a graph of the evolution of Δ for all the performed runs, against the background of the previous the [gradient runs](../20200420/observations.md) (in grey) as a reference:
+Below is a graph of the evolution of Δ for all the performed runs, against the background of the previous [gradient runs](../20200420/observations.md) (in grey) as a reference:

 ![](Delta_all.png)